On Now

 With its staggering water debt of over R6 billion, Matjhabeng is also one of Eskom’s largest debtors, with unpaid electricity bills exceeding R5.8 billion.
 While municipalities also owe Eskom a staggering R55.8 billion.

-The MEC for Cooperative Governance and Traditional Affairs in the Free State, Saki Mokwena, said intervention is already in process at affected municipalities to address the main issues.
+Cooperative Governance and Traditional Affairs MEC, Saki Mokwena, said intervention is already in process at affected municipalities to address the main issues.

 OFM News/Kekeletso Mosebetsi dg